-John was using computers before he was a teenager.
-His love of IT continued throughout his childhood.
+John Fineran started using computers before he was a teenager, growing up in Maryland.
+His love of technology continued throughout his life.
 He was always tinkering with electronics, toys, and thinking about how to make things less complicated and work faster.
 This, of course, led him to a career in information technology (IT).

-John Fineran has been in the technology industry for more than 20 years.
+Mr. Fineran has been in the technology industry for more than 20 years.
 His tech career began with a business Internet Service Provider (ISP) in Silver Spring, Maryland.
-As the Executive Vice President of Operations & Sales, he grew the company’s revenue from ~$1M to over $25 million annually.
-John oversaw the construction of a state-of-the-art, tier two data center.
-He designed service packages for connectivity, hosting, and security.
+As the Executive Vice President of Operations & Sales.
+John oversaw the construction of a state-of-the-art, tier two data center and designed service packages for connectivity, hosting, and security.

-Fast forward 10 years, after helping hundreds of organizations with their telecommunication needs, John realized there was a better way.
-John Fineran started FinTel Communications to improve the experience business owners had with IT firms.
-FinTel Communications provides IT services that solve immediate technology needs of associations and companies.
-FinTel Communications has provided services to clients throughout the United States, from startups to Fortune 500 companies like Sprint, New York Life, and others like AlphaWave Networks, The Chief StoryTeller, Woodmoor Cleaners, R3 IT, Sydantech, UMD Fastbreakers, Covenant House of Washington, University of Maryland and Bookkeeping Express.
+Fast forward 10 years, after helping hundreds of organizations with their telecommunication needs, Mr. Fineran realized there was a better way.
+John started FinTel Communications in Maryland to improve the experience business owners had with technology firms.
+FinTel Communications provides website design and hosting services that solve immediate technology needs of non-profits and corporations.
+FinTel Communications has provided services to clients throughout the United States, from startups to Fortune 500 companies like Sprint, New York Life, and others like AlphaWave Networks, The Chief StoryTeller, Woodmoor Cleaners, R3 IT, Sydantech, University of Maryland Fastbreakers, Covenant House of Washington and many others.

-Active in the local community, John believes strongly that volunteer work is an important part of one’s personal and professional life.
-Volunteering is a strong opportunity to meet personal and professional like-minded people that will expand my network of contacts.
-John Fineran is a board member for The First Tee Montgomery County, which provides life lessons for children through the game of golf.
-Additionally, John is a member of the Board of Governors of the Tower Club in Tysons Corner, Virginia.
-John is an active alum of the University of Maryland and served as the President of the Alumni Association Network for Montgomery County, Maryland for 20 years.
-He has hosted many events for Alumni in Montgomery County over the years, including golf tournaments, beer tastings, professional development, and numerous game watch events for away basketball, volleyball and football teams.
+Active in the local Maryland community, Mr. Fineran believes strongly that volunteer work is an important part of one’s personal and professional life.
+Volunteering is a strong opportunity to meet personal and professional like-minded people that will expand a network of contacts.
+John Fineran has been a board member for The First Tee Montgomery County, which provides life lessons for children through the game of golf.
+Additionally, John was a member of the Board of Governors of the Tower Club (Club Corp) in Tysons Corner, Virginia.
+Mr. Fineran is an active alum of the University of Maryland and served as the President of the Alumni Association Network for Montgomery County, Maryland for 20 years.
+He has hosted many events for Alumni in Montgomery County, Maryland over the years, including golf tournaments, beer tastings, professional development events, and numerous game watch events for away basketball, volleyball and football teams.

-Kelsey Hrebenach began her career as an intern with the University’s Marketing and Communications Department, where she collaborated with writers, designers, photographers, videographers and marketing specialists.
+Kelsey Hrebenach began her career as an intern with the University of Maryland’s Marketing and Communications Department in the athletics department, where she collaborated with writers, designers, photographers, videographers and marketing specialists.
 Ms. Hrebenach was involved in the development and rebranding of the high school scholarship programs and assisted in planning and development for the quarterly publication, TERP Magazine, involving herself with design critiques of page and article layouts.

 Ms. Hrebenach was as an elected member of the Student-Athlete Advisory Committee (SAAC) Executive Board.
 As a member of SAAC, Kelsey contributed with event planning, athletic event promotion, NCAA rules and regulation interpretation and explanation for the university’s student-athletes.
 She managed all the Committee’s social media accounts, utilizing different applications for promotion purposes and to interact with the student-athletes.